How to Give Feedback to Employees Who Can’t Handle Criticism

 Helping employees improve should always be the goal of feedback and constructive criticism.
 Going over past mistakes or rehashing problems as your closing comments will leave people with a negative impression of the meeting.
 And, chances are, they will forget any words of encouragement you gave earlier.
 Ending on a positive note, like sincerely expressing your appreciation, is much more effective.

-Setting up a culture where everyone feels comfortable giving feedback might seem like a large challenge.
+Creating a culture where everyone feels comfortable giving feedback might seem like a challenge.
 But when you take the time to develop effective feedback practices throughout your organization, it gets around the individual issues that hold your workforce back from effective collaboration, making it easier to reach your full potential.